 Mark Twain Boyhood Home and Museum - Complimentary Excursion

-As you arrive in Hannibal, the boyhood home of famous author Mark Twain, you’ll relive the author’s experiences that heavily influenced his writings.
-You’ll visit the actual home that Mark Twain grew up in, which is surrounded by the legendary whitewashed fence of Tom Sawyer.
+As you arrive in Hannibal, the boyhood home of famous author Mark Twain, relive the author’s experiences that heavily influenced his writings.
+Visit the actual home that Mark Twain grew up in, which is surrounded by the legendary whitewashed fence of Tom Sawyer.
 The vivid stories told by Mark Twain come to life at this interactive museum as you explore the homes and grounds of Becky Thatcher and Huck Finn.
-You’ll visit the Interpretive Center, home to 15 original Normal Rockwell paintings, the Becky Hatcher House, the Huck Finn Home, and the Tom and Huck Statue at the foot of Cardiff Hill.
+Stop at the Interpretive Center, home to 15 original Normal Rockwell paintings, the Becky Thatcher House, the Huck Finn Home, and the Tom and Huck Statue at the foot of Cardiff Hill.

 Narrated Trolley Tour - Complimentary Excursion

 Relive the adventures of Mark Twain’s time in Hannibal during a historic trolley tour.
 Your experienced guide will share the history of Hannibal and take you to places of historical significance, including the Rockcliffe Mansion, an amazing 13,500 square foot American castle built to overlook the mighty Mississippi River.
 This tour will highlight many of the exciting places which inspired Mark Twain’s famous tales.

 Take in the beauty of the river as you make your way from Hannibal to Davenport.
 Join other passengers in our beautiful common areas or simply relax on the sun deck.